-The testimony of former atheist Darrin Rasberry.
-He used to write for John Loftus’ blog site Debunking Christianity, and is currently a math teacher at Ellsworth Community College.
+This is the testimony of a former anti-theist Darrin Rasberry who used to write for John Loftus’ blog Debunking Christianity.